gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - **Text to Speech Generation**: HARAYA can efficiently utilizes Google Cloud's Text-To-Speech API to synthesize natural-sounding speech from text-based data.
 This integration empowers HARAYA to provide information audibly, enhancing user interactions and ensuring a user-friendly experience.

-- **Face and Pose Recognition**: HARAYA is equipped with the ability to recognize faces and poses through computer vision, enabling applications in image analysis and identification.
+- **Face Recognition and Pose Estimation**: HARAYA is equipped with the ability to recognize faces and estimate poses through computer vision, enabling applications in image analysis and identification.

 - **Computer Automation**: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.